vishnupriya0098/Inventory-Management-System/README.md

    - python manage.py runserver

 8. **Run the API**
-   -Refer the documention to the CRUD operations
+   -Refer the documention to run the API for CRUD operations

 9.  **Unit Testing**
     - cd inventory_management/inventory